 Lobbying for Ground Source Energy

-The Ground Source Heat Pump Association aims to explain ground source energy to government in the wider context of aiming to combat climate change.
+The Ground Source Heat Pump Association aims to explain ground source energy to government in the wider context of aiming to combat climate change and improve air quality.

 There are a number of key reasons why use of Ground Source Heating is beneficial to the country as a whole: